mifozski/webpack-alias-navigation/README.md

-# webpack-alias-navigation README
+# webpack-alias-navigation

-This is the README for your extension "webpack-alias-navigation".
-After writing up a brief description, we recommend including the following sections.
+This extension reads wepback config file and uses its resolver modules for 'Go To Definition' command.

 ## Features